unibo-spe/spe-slides/content/02-kotlin/_index.md

 # Kotlin 101 -- Flow control

 ### `when (subject)`
-Checks if the value of subjects is the same of the expression on the right
+Checks whether the value of the subject is the same as the expression on the right

 ```kotlin
 fun baseForSingleDigitOrNull(digit: UInt) = when(digit) {